ihatesudo/stoplight.io/netlify/blog-posts/api-security-in-openapi.md

     image: /images/api-security.jpeg
     username: '@stoplightio'
 ---

+**_This blog post was originally published in 2018, and it references an older version of Stoplight's offering.
+To view Stoplight's current offering, head to the homepage._**

 Security isn’t something that gets people excited.
 Developers find it a drag and businesses consider it a cost center.
 Everyone takes it for granted until it’s not, and that’s when the press starts talking about the next scandal where hackers stole data and violated people’s privacy.